neondatabase/website/content/docs/guides/prisma.md

    DATABASE_URL="postgres://<user>:<password>@<host>:5432/neondb"
    ```

+If you are using Prisma Client from a serverless function, see [Prisma Client with PgBouncer for serverless functions](#prisma-client-with-pgbouncer-for-serverless-functions) for information about configuring a pooled connection.
+To adjust your connection string to avoid connection timeouts issues, see [Connection timeouts](#connection-timeouts).

 ## Prisma Client with PgBouncer for serverless functions

 Serverless functions typically require a large number of database connections.
-If you are using Prisma Client from a serverless function, use a pooled connection string and append the `?pgbouncer=true` flag to the connection string, as shown:
+If you are using Prisma Client from a serverless function, adjust your Neon connection string by adding a `-pooler` suffix to the endpoint ID and appending the `?pgbouncer=true` flag to the connection string, as shown:

 ```text
 postgres://sally:<password>@ep-square-sea-260584-pooler.us-east-2.aws.neon.tech/neondb?pgbouncer=true
 ```

-A pooled connection string adds a `-pooler` suffix to the endpoint ID, which tells Neon to use a pooled connection to the database rather than a direct connection.
-The following connection string includes the  `-pooler` suffix and the `?pgbouncer=true` flag.
+The `-pooler` suffix tells Neon to use a pooled connection to the database rather than a direct connection.
+The `?pgbouncer=true` flag requires that the connection uses PgBouncer, which is the pooler used by Neon.

-For more information about pooled connection strings, see [Enable connection pooling](/docs/connect/connection-pooling#enable-connection-pooling).
-For related information, refer to the [Prisma documentation](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer#add-pgbouncer-to-the-connection-url).
+For more information about PgBouncer and pooled connection strings, see [Enable connection pooling](/docs/connect/connection-pooling#enable-connection-pooling).
+For related information, refer to the [Add pgbouncer to the connection URL](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer#add-pgbouncer-to-the-connection-url), in the _Prisma documentation_.

 ## Connection timeouts